 Number of Cores

 If you are thinking that more cores mean more performance in games then you are partly wrong.
-Yes, more cores do increase performance in latest games but it really depends on the game and how optimized it is for multiple cores.
+Yes, more cores do increase performance in the latest games but it really depends on the game and how optimized it is for multiple cores.
 Most of the latest games are optimized for up to four cores only which means a good quad-core processor is enough for getting the maximum performance out of the game.
-This also means that a Hexa-core (6-core) or an Octa-core (8-core) processor won’t really add any performance increase and in some cases it may also lead to drop in performance in the game.
+This also means that a Hexa-core (6-core) or an Octa-core (8-core) processor won’t really add any performance increase and in some cases, it may also lead to a drop in performance in the game.
 So a fast quad-core processor is enough for most of the latest games and you will also be saving some money as higher cores processors do costs a bit more.
-If you are on budget then choose a good dual-core processor with hyper-threading support and if you do not have budget issues then go for a quad core or higher processor to remain future proof.
+If you are on a budget then choose a good dual-core processor with hyper-threading support and if you do not have budget issues then go for a quad-core or higher processor to remain future-proof.